Alcohol Harms Your Sleep: Here’s HowUpdated on September 24, 2020

 Talking with a doctor is an important step in getting help if you may have a problem with alcohol.
 Information about treatment and suggestions for finding the best resources are available at the NIAAA’s Alcohol Treatment Navigator website.

-Does Improving Sleep Help People With Alcohol Use Disorders?
+Does Improving Sleep Health Help People With Alcohol Use Disorders?

 Research has found that sleeping problems can increase the severity of AUDs and raise the risk of relapse for people who have stopped drinking.
 More research is necessary, but these findings point to the possibility that improving sleep can offer relief to people with alcohol use disorders, especially those who are in remission.